Your basket is currently empty.

-If you are thinking I’d love to experience that, but you need help with some, or all of the feees, then why not apply to the RABBLE Hardship Fund.
-The aim of the Hardship Fund is to make sure that everyone can access our work.
+If you are thinking I’d love to experience that, but you need help with some or all of the fees, then why not apply to the RABBLE Access Fund?
+The aim of the Access Fund is to make sure that everyone can access our work.
 You may want to send your child to our Saturday School, or you yourself might fancy a term of Get Up On Stage.
 Perhaps you want your community group or school to come to a production.
 Whatever it is, you can apply to us and we’ll see if we can help.
 You can apply for 50% of 100% of the cost of your ticket(s)/fees.

 To apply, either send us a video or write us an email, explaining who you are, why you want to attend and a little about your situation.
 Don’t worry, all your information is completely confidential and the benefactors are never revealed (unless they really want to be).